How to Make Hibiscus Tea for High Blood Pressure

 Regularly drinking hibiscus tea may be particularly beneficial for individuals with hypertension, a cardiovascular disease characterized by elevated blood pressure.

-Hibiscus flowers are rich sources of flavonoids and anthocyanins.
+Hibiscus tea is a rich source of flavonoids and anthocyanins.
 These potent antioxidants are believed to stimulate the production of nitric oxide, a gaseous compound that helps relax and widen blood vessels.

 “Relaxed blood vessels improve blood flow and lower resistance in the arteries,” explains Dr. Berg.
 “This ultimately lowers blood pressure and promotes cardiovascular health.”